Queensbury lines: Halifax High Level Railway

 In 1884 an ambitious plan was authorised, to make a north to south railway through Halifax connecting Holmfield to the planned Hull and Barnsley Railway at a Central Station in George Square, Halifax.
 In addition there would be a local branch to St Paul's, also in the high level part of Halifax.
 The Huddersfield part of the project was abandoned as too expensive, and the railway was authorised as the Halifax High Level and North and South Junction Railway by the Halifax High Level and North and South Junction Railway Act 1884 (47 & 48 Vict. c. ccxlii) on 7 August 1884.
-The Hull and Barnsley Railway was unable to complete its planned lines and by an act of Parliament, the Halifax High Level and North and South Junction Railway Act 1886 (50 Vict. c. xliv) of 1886, the Halifax High Level Railway was reduced to the Holmfield to St Paul's section.
+The Hull and Barnsley Railway was unable to complete its planned lines and by the Halifax High Level and North and South Junction Railway Act 1886 (50 Vict. c. xliv), the Halifax High Level Railway was reduced to the Holmfield to St Paul's section.
 Authorised capital was £360,000.
 The line would be worked jointly by the Lancashire and Yorkshire Railway and the Great Northern Railway, although the L&YR only ran goods trains on the route.
+The company was renamed the Halifax High Level Railway Company by the Halifax High Level Railway Act 1892 (55 & 56 Vict. c. ci).

 The line opened for goods as far as Pellon on 1 August 1890 and to all traffic throughout on 5 September 1890.
 The timetable was generally arranged so that the High Level train arrived at Holmfield to change there for Bradford.
 In 1910 there were 11 departures from St Paul's Mondays to Fridays, 12 on Saturdays and five on Sundays.
 A steam railmotor was given a trial on the branch about 1906 but did not find favour, possibly because of the gradients.